Raise 'Em Up: Content

 The song is a mid-tempo country song speaking about various objects being "raise[d]" up, such as lighters at a concert, "raising one's voice", and raising children.

 Critical reception

 Billy Dukes of Taste of Country reviewed the single favorably, saying that "In barely three minutes, Urban’s new single from ‘Fuse’ goes from a wild weekend to raising kids, all while hinting at the preciousness of time.
 Rarely is so much said in so little time with so much efficiency and emotion."

 The song was nominated for Best Country Duo/Group Performance at the 57th Annual Grammy Awards.

 Chart performance

-As of June 2015, the song has sold 250,000 copies in the US.
+As of June 2015, the song had sold 250,000 copies in the US.
 On August 16, 2019, the single was certified gold by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over 500,000 units in the United States.

 Music video

 The music video is in black-and-white, and was directed by Chris Hicky and premiered in April 2015.